 What is situational awareness?
-It’s simply (not so simple for some) knowing what’s going on around you.
-Did you notice the word, “around”?
-That means 360 degrees – more than just what’s in front of you…
+It is the conscious and subconscious mindset of knowing what’s going on around you.
+“Around” implies 360-degrees – more than just what’s in front of you…

-How many people do you observe during any given day, who are ‘tuned out’?
+How many people do you observe during any given day who are ‘tuned out’ as they walk?

-A problem (with situational awareness) is that our world is spherical.
-Up, down, and all around.
-So to achieve the highest level of awareness you must have a mindset of 360 degrees…
+A problem (with situational awareness) is that our world is spherical — left, right, up, down, and all around.
+To achieve the highest level of awareness you must have a mindset of 360 degrees.

 First, WE MUST NOT BE TUNED OUT.
 Which begs the question,

-“Why do so many people stare down into their ‘smart phones’ all the time?”
+“Why do so many people stare into their ‘smart phones’ all the time?”

-Another example, while in your vehicle and having reached your destination – before you get out you will take a few brief seconds to have a quick look around first.
+Another example, while in your vehicle and having reached your destination – before you get out, take a few brief seconds to have a quick look around first.

-Next time you’re out in public, observe how few people actually look like they know what’s going on in front of them (situational awareness ‘101’) while even fewer seem to be aware of their 360 (situational awareness ‘102’).
+Next time you’re out in public, observe how few people actually look like they even know what’s going on in front of them – let alone around them!

-Observe how many people walk with their head angled downward to the walkway in front of them as they walk with their thoughts – tuned out of their environment.
-Observe how many have their heads down in their electronic gadget as they walk.
+Observe how many people walk with their head tilted downward towards the walkway in front of them as they walk with their thoughts – tuned out of their surroundings and environment.
+Observe how many have their heads tilted down in their electronic gadget as they walk.
 It really is quite amazing.
+Don’t be them!